 The Institute’s President is now Baroness Onora O’Neill, a crossbench member of the House of Lords, formerly Principal of Newnham College Cambridge, Chair of the Nuffield Council on Bioethics, President of the British Academy, and winner of the recently established $1 million Berggruen Prize.

 From time to time the Institute has also had a Vice-Chair.
 In recent years Professors Barry Smith, David Papineu, and Ted Honderich have taken on the role.
-The Institute’s current Vice-Chair is Lucy O’Brien, Professor of Philosophy at University College London and co-editor of Mind.
+The Institute’s current Vice-Chair is Sarah Sawyer, Professor of Philosophy at the University of Sussex.